FruitieX/tgameboy/README.md

 ## setup

-first create a new telegram bot with the `BotFather` telegram user. store your token somewhere temporarily. then:
+first create a new Telegram bot with the `BotFather` Telegram user. store your token somewhere temporarily. then:

     npm install